metrorailings/OwlBlog/content/posts/week-11-insights.md

 Eagles defense standing tall against the Browns and their rushing attack so far.
 Cleveland was able to chew off a few notable runs, but nothing game-changing.

 Late decision by Wentz gave Cleveland enough time to hit home on a delayed blitz that ultimately resulted in a pick-six.

+How are outside runs giving the Browns so much trouble?